 Knowing how to buy and sell jewelry can be useful in a variety of circumstances.
-Whether you are starting a jewelry collection or looking to raise some money selling on some old or unwanted pieces, buying and selling jewelry can be an interesting as well as rewarding experience.
+Whether you are starting a jewelry collection or looking to raise some money by selling some old or unwanted pieces, buying and selling jewelry can be both an interesting and a rewarding experience.

 The buying and selling of jewelry needn't be just for professionals.
-There are many occasions when having to buy and sell jewelry, such as rings, pendants and brooches, might be necessary and knowing the procedures to follow can help ensure a smooth transaction regardless of the reason.
+There are many occasions when having to buy and sell jewelry, such as rings, pendants and brooches, might be necessary, and knowing the procedures to follow can help ensure that there's a smooth transaction regardless of the reason.

-Many people collect jewelry.
-This can be as simple as someone collecting interesting costume jewelry through to the more specialized world of the collection of vintage or antique jewelry.
-When starting out with a collection people by necessity start with quite a broad brief.
-It is only when the collection starts to grow that collectors are able to become more discerning and this might involve selling some of their original collection to invest in new items.
-Collectors will buy and sell jewelry through specialist fairs, trade magazines and through dedicated websites.
+Many people collect jewelry; this can be as simple as someone collecting interesting costume jewelry through to the more specialized world of the collection of vintage or antique jewelry.
+When starting out with a collection, people begin with quite a broad brief out of necessity.
+It is only when the collection starts to grow that collectors are able to become more discerning, and this might involve selling some of their original collection to invest in new items.
+Collectors will buy and sell jewelry through specialist fairs, trade magazines, dedicated jewelry retailers, or auction websites.

-There are times in life where we find that we have jewelry that we no longer require.
+There are times in life where you find that you have jewelry that you no longer require.
 This might be jewelry from a failed marriage or relationship, or jewelry that has been bequeathed by a departed relative.
 Selling jewelry in these circumstances can be a stressful and upsetting experience therefore finding a dealer who is sympathetic is important.
-Many jewelers with long experiences in the trade will be familiar with the emotional turmoil experienced by people in this situation and will go out of their way to help smooth the process.
+Many jewelers with long experiences in the trade will be familiar with the emotional turmoil experienced by people in this situation and will go out of their way to help make the process easy.

 Tips for Successfully Selling Jewelry

 Most people want to realize as much money as possible from the sale of an item of jewelry.
-There are some common sense tips that will help achieve this goal:
+Here are some common sense tips that will help you achieve this goal.

-- Don't sell family or sentimental jewelry while you are emotionally upset.
-This can cloud your judgment, and also leave you open to being manipulated to make decisions that perhaps are not in your best interest.
+Don't sell family or sentimental jewelry while you are emotionally upset.
+This can cloud your judgment and leave you open to being manipulated to make decisions that perhaps are not in your best interest.

-- Don't be afraid to walk away.
-If the jeweler offers you an amount that is way under what you are asking don't be afraid to walk away.
-There are plenty of jewelers and valuers around, it can pay to take advice from more than one party.
+If the jeweler offers you an amount that is way under what you are asking, don't be afraid to walk away.
+There are plenty of jewelers and appraisers around, it can be worth getting advice from more than one party.

-- Do your homework!
+Don't forget to do your homework!
 With the advent of the internet it has never been easier to research the value of items.
 This can be a useful complement to a professional appraisal and is particularly useful with unusual pieces of jewelry.
-Given your knowledge of the history of an item of jewelry you ought to be able to compare the value with other similar pieces.
-Remember that the jeweler will take a commission and therefore the prices you see items being sold at are not what you will receive, however it will certainly give you a good indication as to your piece's fair market value.
+Given your knowledge of the history of an item of jewelry, you ought to be able to compare the value with other similar pieces.
+Remember that the jeweler will take a commission and therefore the prices you see items being sold at are not what you will receive; however, it will certainly give you a good indication as to your piece's fair market value.

 Tips for Successfully Buying Secondhand Jewelry

-Whether you are a collector looking to extend your collection, or an individual perhaps looking for something special, buying secondhand jewelry can be an exciting prospect.
-There are a few key tips that will help you successfully buy second hand jewelry.
+Whether you're a collector looking to expand your collection, or are perhaps looking for something special for yourself, buying secondhand jewelry can be an exciting prospect.
+Here are a few key tips that'll help you successfully buy second hand jewelry.

-- Buy from a specialist jeweler or auctioneer.
-Although general antique shops or secondhand stores may sell jewelry, a professional jeweler will be able to give you more advice and help you with your purchase.
+Buy from a specialist jeweler or auctioneer.
+Although general antique shops or secondhand stores may sell jewelry, a professional jeweler will be able to give you more information about the piece's content and value.

-- Consider buying online.
+Consider buying online.
 Online auctions such as eBay open up a worldwide market.
 It is possible to view items for sale from many countries of the world and this can present exciting options.
 Before buying online, however, do read the vendor's feedback and ensure that you are confident about the purchase before proceeding.
 If something is marketed as gold for instance, you need to check that the seller is giving you the right authentication information to be sure because you should always be getting the full value for your money.

 Research is a vital element to any sale!
 As important as it is when selling items to do some research before embarking on the transaction, it is equally important when buying jewelry.
-Some basic research will give your some good guidelines when looking to buy the perfect piece and will help ensure that emotions do not encourage an unwise investment.
+Some basic research will give you some good guidelines when looking to buy the perfect piece and will help ensure that do your emotions don't encourage an unwise investment.